bubelov/bubelov/README.md

 ### Hi there 👋

-I’m a software engineer specialized in Android and Linux systems.
+I’m a software engineer specialized in Android and Linux

-- 🔭 I’m currently working on an [open source feed reader app](https://github.com/bubelov/news)
+- 🔭 I’m currently working on an [News](https://github.com/bubelov/news) and [BTC Map](https://github.com/bubelov/btcmap-android) apps
 - 🌱 I’m currently learning ops stuff
 - 📫 How to reach me: [bubelov.com](https://bubelov.com)